echa/ng-scrollable/README.md

 Emitted Events
 -------------------

-Angular events are notoriously inefficient for high-througput use cases like scrolling which is the reason why there is no event for every scroll position change.
+Angular events are notoriously inefficient for high-throughput use cases like scrolling which is the reason why there is no event for every scroll position change.
 If you need such a feature, use scroll-spies instead.

-ng-scrollable sends occational events when dimensions change or the content approaches one of the edges.
+ng-scrollable sends occasional events when dimensions change or the content approaches one of the edges.
 You may use the optional parameter `events` (see below) to control the event propagation direction along the scope stack.
 Each event also carries an optional `id` parameter as its last argument which allows you to distinguish multiple ng-scrollable containers.
 You may define the id using a configuration parameter (see below).

 ```
 $scope.$on('scrollable.dimensions', function (e, containerWidth, containerHeight, contentWidth, contentHeight, id) {})